 “A noise will come to the ends of the earth—For the LORD has a controversy with the nations; He will plead His case with all flesh.
 ‘He will give those who are wicked to the sword,’ says the LORD.”
 Jeremiah 25:31

 And in the Book of Revelation we see the saved people who have come out of this time of decision.
 Here they are in heaven after the Battle is over.
 As they look back at the great salvation God has given them ,they praise His name.

 “After these things I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands, and crying out with a loud voice, saying, ‘Salvation belongs to our God who sits on the throne and to the Lamb!’”
 Revelation 7:9-10

-Again, the people of the world will face a Valley of Decision as in Elijah’s day.
-This time they will be standing on the borders of the Heavenly Canaan and they will be forced to choose their God.
+Again the people of the world will face a Valley of Decision as in Elijah’s day.
+This time they will be standing on the borders of the Heavenly Canaan, and they will be forced to choose their god.
 This is what the Battle of Armageddon is all about.
 It is an intellectual battle when the time will come for great multitudes to make their final decision about whom they will choose to follow as God.
 And that choice is sealed by their willingness to be cleansed of their sins.

 This time of decision will be met with turmoil as everyone is asked to take their final stand for or against righteousness.
 And yet, we do not need to be afraid of some terrible, impending world war.
 Jesus Himself told us that war is not a sign of the end of time.
 He said, “There will be wars and rumors of wars; see that you are not troubled, for all these things must come to pass, but the end is not yet.”
 (Matt.
 24:6) There may be wars, but these are not the Battle of Armageddon in Revelation.